genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/04_foundation-entity-management/04_foundation-entity-management.md

 The buttons are accessed conditionally, based on the specified events.
 For example, if the current user is only able to edit the entities, then you should only set the edit event on the entity-manager - you need to set the events so that they are conditional on user authorisations.
 :::

 Two core components are used to manage the entities - the grid and the form.

 The grid contains an entity on each row and data in each column.
 Here is an example showing a grid used to manage counterparties:

 ![Example entity management grid](./docs/img/foundation-entity-management-grid.png)

 The other component is the form.
 This is used to update an existing entity or to create a new one.
-Here is an example:
+Here is an example :

 ![Example entity management form](./docs/img/foundation-entity-management-form.png)